 Face & head

-The main issue I have though are with facial expressions.
-A lot of people can do the poker-face-look really well, but I need a little more.
+A common problem models have is with facial expressions.
+A lot of people can do the poker-face-look really well, but photo-viewers need a little more.
 I’d like to get some genuine emotions.
 For instance, for a real smile crows feet should appear in the corners of the eyes; otherwise the ‘airline hostess smile’ looks good, but fake.
 If we have one, ask the makeup artist to talk to you, keep you entertained, so we can get real happy expressions.

 Have more than one facial expression.
 Learn to convey a variety of different emotions and thoughts.
 The best models are the ones who have taken acting classes.
 However, we don’t want the Japanese style of over-the-top over-emotional expressions; it looks unrealistic and unrelateable to foreign viewers.

 It’s usually best to tilt your head toward or away from the camera.
 Tilting to the camera gives a feeling of including the viewer, but tilting away makes the photo look more voyeuristic or like a real candid photo.
 Looking to and away from the camera also creates different emotions and feelings for the viewer.

 During the shoot, it can be hard to find a range of emotions to express.
 It is easier just to talk to other people like another model or makeup artist, and ignore Andrew and his camera.
 While talking to them, ask questions and learn things from them, or just tell jokes.
 That way, the interactions look genuine, because they are genuine.